lynxthecat/cake-autorate/README.md

    service cake-autorate start
    ```

-When running as a service, the `cake-autorate.sh` script outputs to `/tmp/cake-autorate.log`.
+When running as a service, the `cake-autorate.sh` script outputs to `/var/log/cake-autorate.primary.log` (in dependence upon the the instance identifier 'cake-autorate_config.identifier.sh` set in the config file name).

 WARNING: Take care to ensure sufficient free memory exists in router to handle selected logging parameters.